 The student is responsible for complying with School of Nursing pre-and co-requisite policies.
+If a student does not earn the minimum required grade in a co-requisite course while in the nursing program, the student is subject to repeating the course, probation, or dismissal.
 If a student begins a nursing course but has not yet met the prerequisite conditions or terms expected for the course, he or she will be dis-enrolled from that course.
 Students should refer to the PLU Catalog, their individual academic program contracts, and academic advisor for more information.